Mel000000/weweb-dynamic-metadata/README.md

 # Generate metadata (run after each WeWeb export)
 npx @mel000000/weweb-dynamic-metadata

 # That's it!
-Your articles now have unique SEO metadata
+Your pages now have unique SEO metadata
 ```

 ## Features